 We’re all going on a…Grand Tour!

-The grand tourists weren’t too different to today’s backpackers, I guess, following the same well-worn tourist trails set out in their Baedecker, the equivalent of a Lonely Planet or Footprint.
+The grand tourists weren’t too different to today’s backpackers.
+They followed the same well-worn tourist trails set out in their Baedecker, the equivalent of a Lonely Planet or Footprint.
 Like many travellers, the grand tourists followed their guidebooks scrupulously, ticking off places as they visited them, and doodling pictures and writing notes about the things they saw.

-I must confess (that’s the kind of thing, they said), I’ve always been a romantic at heart and have always been fascinated by the Grand Tour – since I read Henry James as a teenager, and saw Room with a View.
+I must confess, I’ve always been a romantic at heart and have always been fascinated by the Grand Tour – since I read Henry James as a teenager, and saw Room with a View.
 Yet Terence and I have had little time to read poetry while working as travel writers, and we’ve had to set our stopwatches upon entering museums and galleries.

 So the opportunity to do a contemporary Grand Tour of sorts was another reason we’ve been so eager to do this project.

 Exactly what our style of Grantourismo will entail I’ll save for another post.
 Let’s just say that you can expect to find us doing more than frolicking in fields of wildflowers.
 Although we’re certainly planning to take plenty of time out to gaze at the sea.